Updated on 9/28/16 from an article originally published on 2/16/16.

 This is scary because what if the worst should happen?
 If your home were to burn down, your print photos could be severely damaged or destroyed forever.
 If a thief were to break into your house and steal your laptop that’s not backed up, your photos of your child’s first trip to Disney World would be gone.
-If you were to drop your phone in the bathtub and it was DOA, the pictures of your parents’ fiftieth anniversary party would be unrecoverable.
+Drop your phone in the bathtub and the pictures of your parents’ fiftieth-anniversary party will be unrecoverable.

 See the theme here?
 Now is the time to get control of your photographs and create a way to preserve them.
 Here’s a 6 step process to get your photos in order.

 The very first step to organizing your pictures is to figure out what your end goal is.
 Is it to preserve them for future generations?
 Is it to create a celebratory slideshow for your daughter’s graduation?
 Do you just want to be able to find those cute pictures of the kids to share on Throwback Thursday?

 Whatever your final goal may be, give some thought to it now.
 It will help you prioritize your actions as you work through the organizing process.

 You can’t decide what your photo organizing process is going to be until you know exactly what you’re working with.
 Scour your house and find all your printed photos, including loose and framed pictures, photo albums and even slides and negatives.

 As a certified personal photo organizer, I meet many people who have printed photos squirreled away in dresser drawers and in boxes in the closet or under the bed.
 Digital pictures can end up all over the place too.
 By getting everything together and putting all the pictures in one area, whether it be in your guest room or on your current laptop, you will be able to better evaluate what you have and what you need to do to reach your end goal.

 - Photo albums